 By bouncing light back where it came from — that is, towards headlights and therefore a driver — retro-reflective materials give you the best chance of being seen in low-light conditions

 While more is almost always better, it's surprising how effective just a few patches of reflective can be

 Studies strongly suggest reflective material is more effective than fluorescent "hi-vis" at helping drivers see you

 If the worst happens, at least your loved ones won't have to accept "I couldn't see her" as an excuse

 Walk into any decent bike shop and the shelves will be stacked with a variety of reflective products, from jackets and waist coats to sticker packs and ankle bands.
 When we head into autumn, and then winter, there's a good chance more of your riding time will be spent in the dark or at the very least, low light, and for many people that means donning some reflective products, or a product with a significant amount of reflective detailing.

 Reflective clothing or other kit doesn't have to be in fluorescent high visibility colours.
-Reflectives work by reflecting back toward its source any light that plays on them A black jacket made from the right material or with the right reflective detailing can be just as visible as a fluoro yellow one.
-Studies suggest that in the dark, in car headlights a reflective product is more visible than a fluorescent one.
+Reflectives work by reflecting back toward its source any light that plays on them.
+A black jacket made from the right material or with the right reflective detailing can be just as visible as a fluoro yellow one.
+Studies suggest that in the dark, a reflective product is more visible than a fluorescent one in car headlights.

 But will wearing reflective clothing or products improve your safety on the road?
 There are various studies that have looked into the effectiveness of such products, such as the 2009 study that found fluorescent vests were not a significant improvement on black clothing at night.
 It concluded that at night reflective knee and ankle stripes were far more effective.
 That's because the up-and-down motion from pedalling can catch the eye of the motorist more than a large reflective stripe across the back, which can appear stationary, so the placement of any reflective product is as important as wearing it alone.